chrisbyronc/3day-mysql/day-2/lesson/text-edition/10s-solution-operations.txt

 SELECT
   orderqty,
   scrappedqty,
-  cast(scrappedqty AS float) / orderqty AS scrapped_precent,
+  CAST(scrappedqty AS float) / orderqty AS scrapped_precent,
   enddate-startdate AS time_to_process
 FROM workorder;
 ```